-	Given the environmental impacts associated with greenhouse gases emitted through deforestation, use of fertilizer, food processing, food transportation, importation, and methane emission linked to decomposition of food, the SSTF decided to launch a food waste reduction program in Seychelles in partnership with a specialized French organization called Betterfly Tourism.
+Given the environmental impacts associated with greenhouse gases emitted through deforestation, use of fertilizer, food processing, food transportation, importation, and methane emission linked to the food supply chain, the SSTF decided to launch a food waste reduction program in Seychelles in partnership with a specialized French organization called Betterfly Tourism.

-In line with SDG 12 and 13, the objective of this programme is to limit the environmental impacts related to the production, transport and treatment of food waste in the Seychelles island context.
+In line with SDG 12: Responsible Consumption and Production and GSTC criteria D10: Solid Waste Reduction, the objective of this programme is to limit the environmental impacts related to the production, transport and treatment of food waste in the Seychelles island context.